LevSelector.com |

 I used very simple methods to get many interviews fast.

-* job_tips.html - how to make your phone ring
+* job_tips.html - how to make your phone

 * job_interview.html - interview tips